Moving to Mexico From US - Earthrelo

 Visa & Work Permit

-Applying for a visa is usually the first thing required to actualize your plans of moving to Mexico from US.
+When moving to Mexico, applying for a visa is usually the first thing required to actualize your plans of moving to Mexico from US.
 The process of applying for a visa are as follows:

 • Contact the Mexican embassy to fix an appointment.